Typhoon Krovanh (2003): China mainland

 After the typhoon entered the South China Sea, sea warnings were issued for areas offshore Hainan.
 Additional warnings were issued and expanded as Krovanh moved closer to the Chinese coast.
 In preparation for the storm, shipping routes across the Qiongzhou Strait were suspended, while security measures for river dykes and reservoirs were strengthened in both Hainan and Guangdong.
 In Guangzhou, 15 flights were cancelled in anticipation of Krovanh, stranding 500 passengers.

 Guangdong and Hainan provinces, as well as Guangxi, were the regions of China most heavily impacted by Krovanh.
 In Zhanjiang, Guangdong, two people were killed.
 Economic losses from western Guangdong alone amounted to ¥1.2 billion (US$144 million).
 In Hainan, heavy rainfall was reported, peaking at 394 mm in Jinjiang.
 Roughly 1,700 homes collapsed and 16 reservoirs were contaminated and destroyed.
 Widespread power outages occurred, impacting several neighborhoods.
 Strong winds also toppled coconut palms.
 Direct economic losses in the province totaled ¥683 million (US$82 million).
 Beihai City was the city most severely affected in Guangxi.
 Beginning on August 25, the entire population of Beihai temporarily suffered a water shortage.
-In the city alone, losses reached ¥988 million (US$119 million).
-In Weizhou Island, a weather station reported a wind gust of 191 km/h; this would be the strongest wind gust reported in Guangxi since 1982.
+In the city alone, losses reached ¥988 million (US$119 million).In Weizhou Island, a weather station recorded a sustained wind speed of 151 km/h and a gust of 191 km/h; this would be the strongest wind gust reported in Guangxi since 1982.
 Overall, a total of 13,000 residences collapsed and 140000 ha of farmland were impacted across China.
 The total economic loss was in excess of ¥2.1 billion (US$253 million).